World Alzheimer Report 2022

 Much more still needs to be done globally in terms of improving access to information, education, and resources to ensure equitable access to care, wherever people with dementia may live.

-ADI intends for this year’s World Alzheimer Report to be a resource which gives people with dementia, their carers, health and long-term care professionals, and broader communities the tools to better navigate this journey in humane, empowering ways.
+This year’s World Alzheimer Report is a resource which gives people with dementia, their carers, health and long-term care professionals, and broader communities the tools to better navigate this journey in humane, empowering ways.

 World Alzheimer Report 2022: Report launch and discussion